ncihtan/htan_missing_manual/readme.md

 ## About this Manual

 **The HTAN Manual** provides an overview of Human Tumor Atlas Network (HTAN) data, including the various levels of data access.
-If you have any questions regarding the manual or HTAN data, please contact us at: htan@googlegroups.com.
+If you have any questions regarding the manual or HTAN data, please contact us: [HTAN Help Desk](https://sagebionetworks.jira.com/servicedesk/customer/portal/1).

 The manual can be found at https://docs.humantumoratlas.org/.